REHYA STEVENS - THE SHORT STORY

 2018 – Celebrate

-Rehya’s next release, Celebrate, marked her breakthrough as a holiday music artist.
-Composed entirely of original Christmas songs, the album became a seasonal favorite and a staple in film and television placements.
-Its songs were featured in Noelle (Disney+), The War With Grandpa (theatrical), Black Christmas (theatrical), Sense, Sensibility & Snowmen (Hallmark), All Rise (CBS), The 12 Dates of Christmas (HBO Max), and campaigns for Victoria’s Secret, among others.
+Celebrate marked Rehya Stevens' breakthrough as a holiday artist.
+Composed entirely of original Christmas songs, the album became a seasonal favorite and a recurring presence across film and television.
+Songs from the album have been featured in numerous productions, including Noelle (Disney+), The War With Grandpa (theatrical), Black Christmas (theatrical), Sense, Sensibility & Snowmen (Hallmark), All Rise (CBS), The 12 Dates of Christmas (HBO Max), and national campaigns for Walmart, among others.

 2021 – ’Tis the Season